11+ Easiest Vegetables to Grow (+ 4 That Aren’t)

 10. Onions

-I find onions grown from sets or simple green onions to be the easiest - bulb onions planted as starts sometimes don't bulb up before going to seed.
-I especially like the fact that onions can be planted in lots of spots in the garden - along the edges of raised beds are one of my favorite spots.
-It's a way to squeeze more vegetables into your gardening space.
+I grow onions from both seeds and sets and I especially like the fact that they can be planted in lots of spots in the garden as companion plants – along the edges of raised beds are one of my favorite spots.
+It’s a way to squeeze more vegetables into your gardening space.
+Because of this I can grow onions through most of the year, eating fresh from the garden as well as from storage.

 Read more on growing, harvesting, preserving, and cooking with onions in The Ultimate Onion Guide, including the varieties I like to grow.

-These two brassicas are not usually considered easy because they are often riddled with bug problems - aphids and cabbage worm.
-But I've found they are actually pretty easy to grow when covered most of the season with floating row covers.
-This is what made the difference for me, and I know it will for you, too, if you've thought these crops were hard.
+These two brassicas (the family cabbage and broccoli fall into) are usually not usually found on easy-to-grow lists because they are often riddled with bug problems, both aphids and cabbage worm.
+BUT I’ve found they are actually pretty easy to grow when covered most of the season with floating row covers.
+This is what made the difference for me, and I know it will for you, too, if you’ve thought these crops were hard.

-And both of these are not just one-hit-wonders - broccoli will produce side shoots throughout the whole season for me (love!) and cabbage grows sweet little baby cabbages if left after the main harvest.
+Plus, both of these are not just one-hit-wonders – broccoli will produce side shoots throughout the whole season for me (really – all season!) and cabbage grows sweet little baby cabbages if left after the main harvest.
+And when you realized how tender garden-grown broccoli is (even the stems!), you will always want to plant some if you can.

 Read more on growing, harvesting, preserving, and cooking with broccoli in The Ultimate Broccoli Guide and cabbage in The Ultimate Cabbage Guide, with some of the varieties I’ve grown.